camicroscope/GSOC/README.md

 **Required Skills:** JavaScript, TensorFlow.js (recommended)

-**Code Challenge:** Using a machine learning toolkit of your choice, create a tool which identifies objects in the image, then returns positions in pixels corresponding to bounding boxes of a user-selected class of object in the image.
+**Code Challenge:** Using a machine learning toolkit of your choice, create a tool which identifies an objects in the image, then returns positions in pixels corresponding to bounding boxes of a user-selected class of object in the image.
 For example, given an image with both cats and dogs, return bounding boxes for only cats.

 **Source Code:** https://github.com/caMicroscope/caMicroscope